Access to digital collections is being upgraded. See what is online now.

 James Madison Lecture

-Get ready for an inspiring evening in partnership with UW-Madison’s Center for the Study of the American Constitution with Jeffrey Rosen, President of the National Constitution Center!
-Rosen will reveal eye-opening insights of how the Founders’ quest for the “pursuit of happiness” helped shape the very soul of American democracy.
+Watch the footage of a memorable James Madison Lecture in partnership with UW-Madison’s Center for the Study of the American Constitution with Jeffrey Rosen, President of the National Constitution Center!
+Rosen revealed eye-opening insights of how the Founders’ quest for the “pursuit of happiness” helped shape the very soul of American democracy.

 250th Resources